GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 that student you helped turn around and ace her computer architecture midterm?

 Legacy is how your success lasts.
-When you create your sculpture, your magnum opus, is it made of q-tips and twine? or wraught steel and hard stone?
+When you create your sculpture, your magnum opus, is it made of q-tips and twine? or wrought steel and hard stone?
 How will your success survive and thrive?
 We want our successes to not be destroyed in front of us.
 We want the code we write to be a pivotal benefit to a system that will keep chugging long after you may have left the company.